MESAHub/mesa/docs/source/quickstart.rst

 The first thing to do is to follow exactly the installation steps explained in :ref:`installation:Installing MESA`.

-In case of problem installing MESA, look at the section on troubleshooting and consult the :ref:`MESA FAQ <FAQ>`.
+In case of problems installing MESA, look at the section on troubleshooting and consult the :ref:`MESA FAQ <FAQ>`.

 If you cannot find the answer to your problems in these pages, search the `mesa-users list archive <https://lists.mesastar.org/pipermail/mesa-users/>`_ to see if someone has had a similar problem in the past.

 If you still cannot find the answer to your installation problem, post your question to mesa-users@lists.mesastar.org describing the problem.
-When you do that, **it is important to follow the clear procedure detailed in the troubleshooting section of** :ref:`installation:Installing MESA`.
+When you do that, **it is important to follow the clear procedure detailed in** :ref:`the troubleshooting guide <installation:Troubleshooting>`.
 This tells you which information you need to provide for people to be able to help you.

 2. Using MESA
 -------------